Grange Academy is a Unicef Gold Rights Respecting School and Gold Artsmark School. Ofsted rated ‘Good’ (May 2022).

 Phonics

 It is a comprehensive programme that is taught from Phase 1 to Phase 6 with a multi-sensory approach.
 We teach ability groups so that objectives covered closely match the needs of all learners and their EHCP targets.
-We ensure that our Phonics programme is delivered at the pace optimal for our pupil’s learning needs.
+We ensure that our Phonics programme is delivered at the pace optimal for our pupils’ learning needs.
 Where necessary we adapt to enhance engagement and learning for our pupils making it accessible for all.

-Pupil’s receive bespoke Phonics lessons 4 times a week and this is further enhanced by visuals that are used across the Curriculum enabling pupils to apply their phonetic knowledge.
+Pupils on our phonics program receive bespoke Phonics lessons 4 times a week and this is further enhanced by visuals that are used across the Curriculum enabling pupils to apply their phonetic knowledge.
 We have a wide range of decodable books that further supports this.

 Our pupils Phonics ability is closely monitored and tracked using Phonics Tracker.

 Where needed small group or 1:1 intervention is used to support and increase a pupil’s Phonic knowledge and associated skills.
+In addition to this, we apply a range of other spelling and reading strategies to support and compliment this.